 Once again, music fans and jazz lovers can expect two days of world-class music from international jazz greats and emerging stars alike, all happening at the Cape Town International Convention Centre (CTICC).

-Here’s a summary of the lineup, and you can check out the full artist programme here:
+Here’s a summary of who’s on the bill, and you can check out the full artist programme.

 To name a few…

 • Contemporary jazz supergroup Jazz Funk Soul, with saxophonist Everette Harp, keyboardist Jeff Lorber and world-renown guitarist Paul Jackson Jr (USA)